 Let the compote cool, then transfer to a jar and keep in the fridge for up to 2 weeks.

 When choosing strawberries, make sure they are ripe.
-Underripe strawberries will produce a bitter compote that does not thicken well as underripe strawberries do not have a lot of natural pectins.
+Underripe strawberries will produce a slightly bitter compote that does not thicken as well, since underripe ones do not have a lot of natural pectins.

 If you enjoy a compote that is more thinned out and has a bit more syrup, add water until you reach your desired consistency.